Springfield (The Simpsons): Lard Lad Donuts

+Krusty Burger

+Krusty Burger is a fictional Burger joint located in Springfield and is also located in the Fast Food Boulevard district.
+It was founded by Krusty the Clown.
+The joint has had several competitions and promotions over the years, yet most of them failed miserably.
+Krusty burger also has multiple locations in the Springfield Mall.

 Schools

 Springfield Elementary School

 Springfield Elementary School is a fictional local school attended by Bart Simpson, Lisa Simpson, and most other Springfield children.
 It teaches children from kindergarten through to sixth grade.
-Springfield Elementary is depicted as a grossly underfunded school that suffers from the incompetence and apathy of its administration, teachers, staff, and students.
+Springfield Elementary is depicted as a grossly underfunded school that has the incompetence and apathy of its administration, teachers, staff, and students.
 It is portrayed within the show as a satire of publicly funded schools and education in the United States, an illustrative example and parody of the lengths taken by some schools to overcome the burden of underfunding.

 Bart's class was taught by Edna Krabappel until her death in season 25.
 In "Left Behind", the Leftorium closes, leaving Flanders unemployed, and he returns to Springfield Elementary School, where he becomes Bart's new teacher, filling the void left by Krabappel's death.
 He holds that role until season 33, when Rayshelle Peyton (voiced by Kerry Washington) takes the job.
 Other students in this class include Milhouse van Houten, Nelson Muntz, Martin Prince, and Sherri and Terri.
 Lisa's class is taught by Elizabeth Hoover.
-Notable students in this class include Lisa's best friend, Janie Powell, and Ralph Wiggum.
+Notable students in this class include Lisa's best friend, Janey Powell, and Ralph Wiggum.

 The school's principal is Seymour Skinner.
 Other staff members include janitor Groundskeeper Willie, music teacher Dewey Largo, bus driver Otto Mann, and cafeteria chef Lunchlady Doris.
 The school district is overseen by Superintendent Gary Chalmers.

 In 1994, the naming of a new, real-life elementary school in Greenwood, South Carolina, was left up to the students, and the name Springfield Elementary was chosen.
 The school board was unaware of the connection to The Simpsons until a protest by one group of parents, who argued that the character of Bart Simpson was a poor role model.
 The name stood, and the school opened in August 1994.
+The school was renamed in 2020 after civil rights movement leader and longtime Morehouse College president Benjamin Mays, who was born in the Greenwood area.